TheHerjei/srvcheck/README.md

 # Server Check

 **srvcheck:** - Script to run on servers or Workstations to automatically run checks system wide.
-The output in cvs format is easy to read and parsed or filtered as needed. *FUTURE IMPLEMENTATIONS: Can be run "standalone" or as a "client" for srvmonit.*
+The output in cvs format is easy to read and parse or filter as needed. *FUTURE IMPLEMENTATIONS: Can be run "standalone" or as a "client" for srvmonit.*

 **setup.sh** - Script to easily install, configure or remove srvcheck.
 At this time it can configure: package dependencies, ssh-key access for log server, automation scheduling, domain name (for log server archiviation).
 *FUTURE IMPLEMENTATIONS: choose server or client installation, config rsync client or rsyncd.*